evader1337/opentracing-blog/article/post.md

 There are several other settings available, but we do not need them for this sample.
 For more information about other settings, check the KumuluzEE OpenTracing GitHub page (https://github.com/kumuluz/kumuluzee-opentracing).

 ## Adding JAX-RS outgoing requests tracing
 As already mentioned before, JAX-RS incoming requests are traced automatically.
 The same does not apply to outgoing requests.
 At the moment, we have traces for each individual microservice, but we want to see the whole trace grouped together.
 We need to add some code to achieve that.
-First, locate the `Resource.java` file (`src/main/java/com/dk/tracingblog/master`) and change the initialization logic for the Client class:
+First, locate the `Resource.java` file (`src/main/java/com/dk/tracingblog/master`) and change the initialization logic for the `Client` class:
 ```java
 private Client client = ClientTracingRegistrar.configure(ClientBuilder.newBuilder()).build();
 ```
 For a microservice to resume the trace of some other microservice, the details of the trace need to be sent along with the REST request (achieved with HTTP headers).
-This is exactly what a `ClientTracingRegistrar.configure` method does: it makes sure, that required headers are added to each outgoing request.
-After changing this line in all microservices (except delta, which does not have a client), the result should be the following trace:
+This is what a `ClientTracingRegistrar.configure` method does: it makes sure, that required headers are added to each outgoing request.
+After changing this line in all microservices (except `delta` microservice, which does not have a client), the result should be the following trace:

 ![alt text](images/groupedtrace.jpg "Grouped trace")